Projecting dynamical systems via a support bound: Introduction

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} contains the notions and facts from differential algebra used to state the main theoretical results.
 These results are stated in Section~\ref{sec:main_results}.
 In Section~\ref{sec:discussion} we give numerical evidence of the accuracy of our bound (Section~\ref{sec:bound_data}), discuss the potential and limitations of our method of establishing the bound (Section~\ref{sec:mixed_fiber}), and compare the results with a potential alternative approach via tropical implicitization (Section~\ref{sec:compare_tropical}).
 Sections~\ref{sec:proofs:general}, \ref{sec:proofs_bound}, and~\ref{sec:proofs_sharp} contain the proofs of the main theoretical results.
 We use our bound to design an elimination algorithm in Section~\ref{sec:algorithm}, and we showcase its performance on challenging examples in Section~\ref{sec:hard_examples}.

 \paragraph{Acknowledgements} The authors are grateful to Joris van der Hoeven for numerous stimulating discussions (including a shorter proof of Lemma~\ref{lem::Puiseux}).
 The authors also thank Carlos D'Andrea for proposing the idea of the proof of Proposition~\ref{prop:specific_to_generic}, Anton Leykin, Wei Li, Sonia L. Rueda, Fran\c{c}ois Boulier, Kemal Rose, and Rafael Mohr for helpful conversations.
+The authors would like to thank the referees for careful and diligent reading and numerous helpful suggestions.
 This work has been supported by the French ANR-22-CE48-0008 OCCAM and ANR-22-CE48-0016 NODE projects.